 Summer is long, and learners need to practice their vocabulary or they lose much of the knowledge they’ve gained during the school year.
-A great way to encourage learners to retain their vocabulary knowledge is through playing games.
-In this article, you'll discover five printable vocabulary games that will get students using their vocabulary this summer!
+A great way to encourage students to retain their vocabulary knowledge is through playing games.
+In this article, you'll discover five printable summer vocabulary games that will get kids using their vocabulary skills during break!

 This low stress, boredom-reducing solution makes reviewing vocabulary fun not only for learners, but also for their parents, babysitters, camp counselors, and others who need activities that are both entertaining and educational!

-Overall, with these summer vocabulary games, learners can review, caregivers can have fun, and everyone wins!
+Overall, with these summer vocabulary games, kids can review, caregivers can have fun, and everyone wins!

 #1 Oranges to Oranges Vocabulary Game